How CD Penalties Work and How to Avoid Paying Them

 Walking Away With Less Money

 When you incur penalties on a CD withdrawal, you can actually lose money and walk away with less than you deposited, in addition to missing out on interest that you would have earned.
-For example, you’ll probably walk with away more than you initially put into the CD—although not as much as it could have been—if you cash out a 12-month CD after 11 months.
-But at least you earned something.

 How to Avoid CD Penalties

 If you absolutely must cash out early, look for a way to dodge any penalties.
 First, it never hurts to ask.
 The staff might waive the penalty for you, particularly if it's an emergency and you’re at a friendly institution or a smaller credit union.
 Otherwise, all they can do is say no.

 You’ll want to make a request for a waiver in person or possibly over the phone.
 An automated system isn't programmed to do you any favors.

 You can usually qualify for a waiver for death, disability, retirement, and other major life events.
 In those types of cases, speaking directly with a representative is particularly important.
 Banks are permitted to offer these waivers, but that doesn't necessarily mean that they will.
 They're not required to do so by law.

 Liquid CDs are similar to standard CDs, but they work more like traditional savings accounts in that they allow you to pull money out early.
 Sometimes liquid CDs have limits as to how early and how much you can withdraw, and you might have to make at least a minimum deposit, but they’re worth investigating.